olufemi-builds/Newsletter-Engagement-Analytics-Dashboard/README.md

 # Newsletter Engagement Analytics Dashboard

-This project analyzes newsletter engagement behavior to understand how readers interact with editorial content across different newsletters, audience segments, and headline variants.
+This project analyzes newsletter engagement behavior to understand how readers interact with editorial content across newsletters, audience segments, and headline variants.

-It is designed to simulate real-world analytics used in media platforms to improve engagement, retention, and content strategy.
+It simulates analytics used in media platforms to improve engagement, retention, and content strategy.

 ---

+## Problem

+Newsletter teams often face:

+- Low click-through rates
+- Declining retention after signup
+- Unclear headline performance
+- Weak segmentation of audience behavior

+---

 ## Objective

-The goal is to answer practical questions such as:
+This project focuses on answering:

 - Which newsletters drive the highest engagement?
 - How do readers behave across regions and devices?